Trusted WordPress tutorials, when you need them most.

 If you want to disable comments completely, then please see our guide on how to completely disable comments in WordPress.

 We hope this article helped you learn how to disable blog features in WordPress.
-You may also want to see our list of the must-have WordPress plugins for business websites, or see our guide on how to create a landing page with WordPress.
+You may also want to see our list of the must-have WordPress plugins for business websites or our guide on how to create a landing page with WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.